The Yes Men: Background

 The Yes Men often pose as a powerful entity (typically a corporate executive or government official) and make ridiculous and shocking comments that caricature the ideological position of the organization or person.
 Given that corporations and governments admit they use "spin" and PR to shape public perceptions, the Yes Men say they are simply deploying spin to their own advantage, and using media outlets to disseminate an anti-corporate worldview.
 A sense of humor and shock value are usually employed to make these issues more palatable to the public and to bring media attention to stories of interest.
 Among the Yes Men's more shocking suggestions are to blatantly sell one's vote, and to solve world hunger by having the poor consume recycled human waste.
 But the Yes Men say that many of their most outlandish proposals hardly evoke any public outrage.

 The Yes Men have posed as spokespeople for the WTO, Dow Chemical, McDonald's, the U.S. Department of Housing and Urban Development, the National Rifle Association of America, The New York Times, and Shell Oil.
 On occasion, the Yes Men's phony spokesperson will make announcements that represent "dream" scenarios for members of the anti-globalization movement, or for opponents of corporate crime.
 This tactic has often resulted in false news bulletins, such as those reporting the demise of the World Trade Organization, or the announcement that Dow Chemical was paying compensation to the victims of the Bhopal disaster.

 The comedy group's experiences were documented in the film The Yes Men, distributed by United Artists, as well as in the Info Wars documentary, and the book The Yes Men: The True Story of the End of the World Trade Organization (ISBN 0-9729529-9-3).
-Bichlbaum and Bonanno also directed a 2009 film entitled The Yes Men Fix the World, which premiered at the Sundance Film Festival.
+The two also directed a 2009 film entitled The Yes Men Fix the World under their aliases Bichlbaum and Bonanno, which premiered at the Sundance Film Festival.
 In 2009 they launched their online video channel on Babelgum.
 Their third film, The Yes Men Are Revolting, premiered at the 2014 Toronto International Film Festival.